 When you're done, I recommend deleting your branch (too many branches can become messy), so hit that grey 'Delete branch' button as well.

 You can double check that your commits were merged by clicking on the 'Commits' link on the first page of your new repo.

 Right now, the repo on GitHub looks a little different than what you have on your local machine.
-For example, the commit you made in your branch and merged into the master branch doesn't exist in the master branch on your local machine.
+For example, the commit you made in your branch and merged into the primary branch doesn't exist in the primary branch on your local machine.

 This shows you all the files that have changed and how they've changed.